mahlonsmith/nim-ladybug/README.md

 - Mahlon E. Smith <mahlon@martini.nu>

-A note of thanks to @mantielero on Github, who has a Kuzu binding for an early KuzuDB (0.4.x) that I found after starting this project.
+A note of thanks to @mantielero on Github, who has a Kuzu binding for an early KuzuDB (0.4.x) that I found after starting this project (the predecessor to LadybugDB.)